 How does Impact100 Philadelphia pay for administrative expenses?

 Administrative costs are offset in four ways.
 A small portion of each member’s contribution is directed toward operating expenses.
 Second, “Friends of Impact100” are non-members who make unrestricted donations to support administrative costs.
 All Friends donations are tax-deductible.
 Third, in a typical interest rate environment, bank interest can be earned on donations from the time of receipt until the payout of our grants.
 And finally, Impact100 seeks corporate matching funds or other support and in-kind donations specifically for administrative expenses.

 If I can’t make a donation as a member, is there a role for me?

 Yes, a very important one.
-You can be a Friend of Impact100 Philadelphia and donate to the grants pool or to support administrative expenses.
+You can be a Friend of Impact100 Philadelphia and donate to the grants pool, the Founders Fellows program, or to support administrative expenses.
 Additional donations to the grants pool increase the amount of funding we can award to the outstanding nonprofits vetted through our Committees’ review.
 Donations can be made online or by check; see details on our Join/Donate page.

 How involved do I have to be as a member?

 Only two things are required to be a member: You must be a woman age 21 or older, and you must make a membership contribution by November 15.
 Most members choose to cast a vote for the grant recipients, but it is not a requirement.
 If you would like to be more involved, you may wish to serve on a Focus Area Committee to review and evaluate grant proposals.
 You may want to attend site visits to some of the nonprofit applicants.
 You might decide to join a committee to help plan the Annual Meeting, or brainstorm recruiting events, or think of educational topics to present to our members.
 The choice is yours as to how involved you become and there is no expectation for members to participate beyond donating.